iterative/example-repos-dev/branches/full_pipeline/README.md

 can use `Ctrl-C` to cancel at any time and still recover the results of the completed epochs), each of which will generate a checkpoint.

-Dvclive will track performance at each checkpoint.
-Open `logs.html` in your web browser during training to track performance over time (you will need to refresh after each epoch completes to see updates).
-Metrics will also be logged to `.tsv` files in the `logs` directory.
+DVCLive will track performance at each checkpoint.
+Open `dvclive.html` in your web browser during training to track performance over time (you will need to refresh after each epoch completes to see updates).
+Metrics will also be logged to `.tsv` files in the `dvclive` directory.

 Once the training script completes, you can view the results of the experiment
 with: